Intelligent Transportation Systems Using External Infrastructure: A Literature Survey: Introduction

 \section{Introduction}

-As a result of traffic accidents due 94 \% human error, 1.25 - 1.3 million people die worldwide \cite{AmilcareFrancescoSantamaria.2018,Chen.11052018}.
-Besides the accidents, in the transportation segment exists capacity problems and pollution problems too \cite{Miles.2006}.
-Only in the United States, people spend in total 6.9 billion hours in traffic jams \cite{Chen.11052018}.
-Furthermore, 50 \% of the world population live in cities.
-There are the mentioned issues significantly noticeable.
-Unfortunately, this situation will be more critical: The share of the population in cities will be risen to two thirds until 2050.
-Therefore, we have to consider especially cities for optimal mobility \cite{Seuwou.2020}.
+\IEEEPARstart{I}{t} has been reported that more than two million traffic accidents occurred in just the United States from 2005 to 2007.
+About 94 \% of those accidents were caused by human error \cite{NationalHighwayTrafficSafetyAdministration.2015,Chen.11052018}.
+Other problems include traffic jams and exhaust pollution \cite{Miles.2006}.
+Furthermore, 50 \% of the world's population lives in cities, where the problems mentioned are worse.
+Unfortunately, this situation will become even more critical as the urban population is set to increase by two-thirds by 2050.
+Therefore, the need to further investigate more advanced traffic optimization solutions is vital \cite{Seuwou.2020}.

-The Intelligent Transportation Systems with the use of infrastructure (ITS) are a possible solution to tackle these problems \cite{AmilcareFrancescoSantamaria.2018,Chen.11052018,Lee.2006,Miles.2006,Paier.42015}.
-Only in the United States, these systems can prevent approximately 400,000 to 600,000 accidents with parallel reduced travel time by around 42 \%.
-In addition, modern ITS can reduce the fuel consumption for passenger vehicles up to 44 \% and for trucks up to 18 \% \cite{Chen.11052018}.
-This fact results in reduction of around 15 \% of the greenhouse gases \cite{Ogie.2017}.
-To fulfill these goals, two examples: 1.)
-The ITS can implement a real-time synchronization of individual traffic with the public transport system with the support of "Park and Ride"-Parking.
-2.)
-The ITS can exchange data with vehicles which are equipped with intelligent driver assistance systems.
-This V2X technology would enable a further foresight which results in an accurate warning against hazards and obstacles.
+Intelligent transportation systems (ITS) using external infrastructure are a possible solution for tackling these problems \cite{AmilcareFrancescoSantamaria.2018,Chen.11052018,Lee.2006,Miles.2006,Paier.42015}.
+As estimated, these systems could prevent approximately 400,000 to 600,000 accidents per year coupled with an in-parallel reduction in travel time of around 42 \% in the United States alone.
+In addition, modern ITS could reduce the fuel consumption for passenger vehicles by up to 44 \% and for trucks by up to 18 \% \cite{Chen.11052018}.
+This would result in a reduction of around 15 \% greenhouse gases \cite{Ogie.2017}.
+Furthermore, ITS could on the one hand implement a real-time synchronization of individual traffic with the public transport system with the support of `Park and Ride'-Parking, and on the other hand exchange data with vehicles that are equipped with intelligent driver assistance systems.
+This Vehicle-to-Everything technology (V2X) would provide further foresight resulting in an accurate warning of hazards and obstacles.